Student Code of Conduct

 Persons infected or reasonably believed to be infected with communicable diseases shall not be excluded from enrollment or employment or restricted in their access to the institution’s services or facilities unless medically-based judgments in individual cases establish that exclusion or restriction is necessary to the welfare of the individual, welfare of other members of the institution, or welfare of client, staff or students in a clinical area.

 Persons who know or have a reasonable basis for believing that they have an infectious/communicable disease that may pose a threat to others have an obligation to conduct themselves in accordance with such knowledge so as to protect themselves and others.
-Accordingly, employees should report this information to the Vice President for Human Resources and Administrative Services and students should report to the Vice President of Student Success Services.
-All information will be kept confidential except to those persons determined by the Vice President for Human Resources and Administrative Services and the Vice President of Student Success Services, as having a need to know.
+Accordingly, employees should report this information to the Human Resources director, and students should report to the vice president of Student Services.
+All information will be kept confidential except to those persons determined by the Human Resources director and vice president of Student Services, as having a need to know.
 These persons will be informed after the individual is advised that such action will be taken.

 Drug use and abuse by students have become major concerns in our society.
 These problems are extremely complex with no easy solutions.
 Drug use may impair the well-being of all students and the educational environment and may lead to damage of Forsyth Tech property.

-Therefore, it is the procedure of Forsyth Tech that the unlawful manufacture, distribution, possession or use of a controlled substance is prohibited while on Forsyth Tech grounds.
+Therefore, it is the policy of Forsyth Tech that the unlawful manufacture, distribution, possession or use of a controlled substance is prohibited while on Forsyth Tech grounds.

 - The term “controlled substance” means any drug listed in the North Carolina General Statutes or 21 U.S.C. subsection 812 and other federal regulations.
 Generally, these are drugs that have a high potential for abuse.
 Such drugs include, but are not limited to, heroin, marijuana, cocaine, PCP and “crack”.
 They also include legal drugs that are not prescribed by a licensed physician.